maheshkhanwalkar/NioFlex/README.md

     public void handleRead(SocketChannel client, SelectionKey key, SocketUtil util) {
         /*
-           This Echo-Server gets a UTF-8 String and echoes it back */
+           This Echo-Server gets a UTF-8 String and echoes it back.
+           Note: readLine() is discouraged.
+See NioFlex Tutorials

+           readLine() is only shown here because of its simplicity.
+        */

          String data = util.readLine();